 RMP has been advocating for the Hydrogen Economy and creating one of the most comprehensive GIS databases of hydrogen infrastructure in North America since 2008.
 What RMP never expected would be all the “anti” hydrogen takes, slander, and libel against hydrogen.
-Somehow, the narrative turned to batteries -vs- hydrogen which RMP long ago declared as the “false dichotomy” because it’s just not true.
+Somehow, the narrative turned to batteries -vs- hydrogen which RMP long ago has called a red herring argument.
 We don’t have to choose between batteries and hydrogen, we will need both technologies.
 RMP supports environmentally responsible battery mining and mineral processing done right here in North America.
 In fact, batteries are ironically a very important part of the hydrogen economy.
+When it comes to batteries and hydrogen, it has never been either/or, it’s always been both.

 The hydrogen economy is an enormously diverse and all encompassing concept.
 Hydrogen is a common denominator in energy and waste management.
 It can be made from water, trash, human waste, animal farm waste, food waste, nuclear, natural gas, coal, hydro, sun, wind and many other ways.
 Hydrogen for vehicles is just part of the hydrogen economy and all hydrogen FCEVs require batteries.
 The concept is to have a sustainable and prosperous economy with hydrogen as a common denominator.